rh2082/rh2082.github.io/_posts/2026-01-09-Internships.md

 title: Internships for Undergrads
 ---

-Here is a list of primarily physics internships (but there are some other disciplines) in a range of locations, generally aimed for undergraduate students seeking research experience.
+Here is a list of primarily physics internships (but there are some other disciplines) in a range of locations, generally aimed at undergraduate students seeking research experience.

 <h3><a href="https://leaps.strw.leidenuniv.nl/">The Leiden/ESA Astrophysics Program for Summer Students (LEAPS)</a></h3>
 <p>Summary: 10 week research project at Leiden Observatory or ESA/ESTEC.
 Students are provided with travel costs, housing accommodations, a stipend to help with living costs and health insurance. </p>